V4Fire/Client/src/core/component/directives/aria/README.md

 The engine to set `dialog` role attribute.
 For more information go to [`https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/dialog_role`].

-Always expects `iOpen` trait to be realized.
+Expects `iOpen` trait to be realized.

 - `tab`:
 The engine to set `tab` role attribute.
 For more information go to [`https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/tab_role`].

-Tabs always expect the `controls` role engine to be added.
-It should 'point' to the element with role `tabpanel`.
+Tabs expect the `controls` role engine to be added in addition.
+ID passed to `controls` engine should be the id of the element with role `tabpanel`.

 Example:
 ```